ali-assar/Ali-Assar/README.md

 # Hi there, I'm Ali Assar!

-I'm a passionate Golang engineer with a strong background in developing scalable and efficient applications.
+I'm a passionate Golang engineer.
 Welcome to my GitHub profile!

 ## About Me